 The Act clearly establishes what steps parties must undertake to push progress payments through.
 The intention is that the parties can continue working relationships while resolving progress payments.
 Parties should bear in mind the strict timeframes as there is no opportunity to revisit this.

-If you need to draft a response to a payment claim, or if you need to draft a payment claim yourself, get in touch with our disputes lawyers on 1300 544 755.
+If you need to draft a response to a payment claim, or if you need to draft a payment claim yourself, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755 or fill out the form on this page.